mosra/m.css/doc/documentation/python.rst

 `Docstrings`_
 -------------

-The first paragraph of a module-level, class-level and function-level docstring is used as a doc summary, copied as-is to the output without formatting it in any way.
+By default, the first paragraph of a module-level, class-level and function-level docstring is used as a doc summary, copied as-is to the output without formatting it in any way.
 What follows is put (again without formatting) paragraph-by-paragraph into detailed docs.

 .. code:: py